Mark Malone: College career

-NFL career
+Professional career

-Malone was selected by the Pittsburgh Steelers in 1980, with head coach Chuck Noll stating that Malone's "great physical tools" was a key factor.
+Malone was selected 28th overall in the first round by the Pittsburgh Steelers in 1980, with head coach Chuck Noll stating that Malone's "great physical tools" was a key factor.
 Malone was on the bench for his rookie season, as Terry Bradshaw started all but one game while long-time backup Cliff Stoudt started one.
 The 1981 season saw him take a few reps on various sides, although a preseason injury led to a gradual deterioration in his right knee.
 As a rusher, he made sixteen carries for 68 yards for two touchdowns while also being lined up as a receiver in the November 8 game against the Seattle Seahawks due to injuries suffered to the starting receivers.
 He caught one pass for 90 yards from a pass by Bradshaw, which was his first as a player.
 It stood as a Steeler record for the longest receiving touchdown until Mike Wallace passed him in 2011 (which in turn was passed by JuJu Smith-Schuster in 2017).
 He took over in relief for the Week 14 game against the Oakland Raiders, going 17-for-27 for 244 yards with two touchdowns and two interceptions in the 30–27 loss.
 He was then tasked to start the ensuing two games to close out the season, which each resulted in losses.
 In total, he threw three touchdowns to five interceptions for 553 yards.
 He missed the entirety of the 1982 season due to lingering knee injuries, which required surgery.